mottamatheus/mottamatheus/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px">, I'm Matheus Motta</h1>

-- 🔥  Frontend Software Engineer building performant, accessible and beautiful web apps
+- 🔥  Fullstack Software Engineer building performant, accessible and beautiful web apps used by thousands of users daily.

-- 😁  Pronouns: he/him

 - 👨‍💻  Some of my projects are available at [matheusmotta.dev](https://matheusmotta.dev)

-- 🧠  Always eager to learn and share knowledge and laughs
+- 🧠  Always eager to learn and share knowledge and laughs.

-- 👨‍🍳  I love to cook for friends and family

-- 👨‍🎓  Bachelor's degree in International Relations and professional background in Marketing
+- 👨‍🎓  Bachelor's degree in International Relations and professional background in Marketing.

-- 🐾  Fun fact: I have 6 dogs and 4 cats